English Single Author Book

 - “Governing Informalities of the Urban Poor: Street Vendors and Social Order Making in Metro Manila,” in Politics of Change in the Philippines.
 Yuko Kasuya and Nathan Quimpo eds., Pasig City: Anvil Publisher, 2010, pp.362-390.

-Journal Papers and Essays
+English Journal Papers

 - “Bandit Grabbed the State: Duterte’s Moral Politics”, Philippine Sociological Review 65: 49-75, 2017.